Updated Dec. 16, 2020

 - Check with your state to determine if it has issued its own directive or order and follow any associated guidance that it may have issued.

 - Align rescheduling and/or cancellation policies with CDC and CMS guidance.
-Discuss the need to reschedule a planned appointment or to be seen in a different setting, e.g. via telemedicine visit, if developing symptoms of a respiratory infection.
+Communicate to patients and staff that a planned appointment may need to be rescheduled or take place in a different setting, e.g. via telemedicine visit, if the patient is developing symptoms of a respiratory infection.

 - Utilize a recorded message where possible advising patients how to self-screen and to advise those who have recently traveled to self-quarantine if recommended by the CDC and/or their state or local department of health.